-Christophe Noblet begins his second season working with the Stetson men's and women's tennis teams in 2013-14, but his first as the Associate Head Coach.
+Christophe Noblet begins his third season working with the Stetson men's and women's tennis teams in 2014-15, and his second as the Associate Head Coach.
 He began working with the Hatters in August of 2012 as an assistant coach for the tennis programs.

 Noblet came to Stetson after a stint as a graduate assistant for men's and women's tennis at Columbus State University.
 There, he assisted in the recruitment process, daily practices, on-court coaching, and administrative tasks.